terminaldweller/mutator/README.md

 ## mutator

 mutator is a suite of tools aimed at analysis and automation of C/C++ code development with thin client-server architectur written using the Clang front-end(LibTooling) as a stand-alone in C++.
 It consists of three(well so far) executables and a UI written in bash.
 You can run executables like any other CLI tool or just run them through the UI which again acts like a CLI tool. `mutator` also accepts action files that tell it what to do.<br/>
 <br/>
-**mutator-lvl0** or `m0` checks for a number of rules(currently mostly Misra-c) on the source code, generating two reports.
+* mutator-lvl0 or `m0` checks for a number of rules(currently mostly Misra-c) on the source code, generating two reports.
 The first one is mostly a Misra-c report, the second one is the nodes and their ancestries that are hot spots for mutation.<br/>
-**mutator** or `m1` will run the level-1 implementers and mutators. `m1` is deprecated.<br/>
+* mutator or `m1` will run the level-1 implementers and mutators. `m1` is deprecated.<br/>
-**mutator-lvl2** or `m2` will be repurposed into an experiment. the idea is simple. to cut down on the mutant run-time, m2 will build the original source code as a shared library object. due to ASLR(Adress Space Randomization Layout) the real difference between an executable and an `.so` is one single bit in the file header. we will keep the shared object in the memory, use it as a library to link against and even call thorugh the dynamic linker and see how much we can cut down on the execution time of the mutants.<br/>
+* mutator-lvl2 or `m2` will be repurposed into an experiment.
+The idea is simple.
+To cut down on the mutant run-time, m2 will build the original source code as a shared library object.
+Due to ASLR(Adress Space Randomization Layout) the real difference between an executable and an `.so` is one single bit in the file header.
+We will keep the shared object in the memory, use it as a library to link against and even call through the dynamic linker and see how much we can cut down on the execution time of the mutants.<br/>
 Mutation levels have nothing to do with the order of mutants.<br/>
-**mutatord** is the mutator daemon that runs the server.<br/>
+* [daemon/README.md](mutatord) is the mutator daemon that runs the server.<br/>
-**mutatorclient** is the thin client that sends commands to the server.<br/>
+* [daemon/README.md](mutatorclient) is the thin client that sends commands to the server.<br/>
-**safercpp-arr** is SaferCPP's automatic refactoring tool for arrays.<br/>
+* [safercpp/README.md](safercpp-arr) is SaferCPP's automatic refactoring tool for arrays.<br/>
-**bruiser** the short explanation is that bruiser is an interactive shell that mutates your code, gives you insight on the code-base loaded and more.
+* [bruiser/README.md](bruiser) the short explanation is that bruiser is an interactive shell that mutates your code, gives you insight on the code-base loaded and more.
 For more info read the README on bruiser's folder in project root.<br/>
+* [obfuscator/README.md](obfuscator) is a C/C++ source-level translation tool.<br/>
 <br/>

 ## How to get project mutator

 Before you run make, make sure you have all the dependencies:<br/>
 * You need LLVM 4.0<.<br/>
-* For `safercpp` you will need to have LLVM rtti also.<br/>
+* For `safercpp` you will need to have LLVM RTTI also.<br/>
 * For `bruiser` you will need the python 3.5< dev package.<br/>
 * The other libraries used are either submodules or copied inside.<br/>